w3c/wai-tutorials/source/images/complex.html.erb.md

 -   diagrams and illustrations where the page text relies on the user being able to understand the image;
 -   maps showing locations or other information such as weather systems.

-In these situations a two-part text alternative is required.
+In these cases a two-part text alternative is required.
 The first part is the short description to identify the image and, where appropriate, indicate the location of the long description.
 The second part is the long description – a textual representation of the essential information conveyed by the image.

-There are use cases where a description of the composition of the image may also be needed as part of the long description, for example if the composition is important to understand the image.
-This page shows several possible approaches that can be used to provide both short and long descriptions.
+This page shows different approaches that can be used to provide such short and long descriptions.

-It is also good practice to refer to more complex images from the accompanying text to describe the overall data, for example: “The following graph shows that visitors were lost in the first quarter, but the numbers recovered in the second quarter”.
+## Long descriptions

+There are situations where the composition of an image is important and needs to be provided in the long description.
+For example, the sequence of colors used and the relative heights of the columns in a bar chart may be relevant information about the structure of the chart, in addition to the actual values and trends that it depicts.

-Complex images can be hard to understand for a variety of users, such as people who have learning disabilities or who use screen magnification.
-Long descriptions benefit many people and it is good practice to make them available to everyone as part of the main content.
-Consider making images less complex where possible to make them easier to understand for everyone.
+Remeber that complex images can be hard to understand by many people, in particular people with learning disabilities and who use screen magnification.
+Long descriptions benefit many people and it is good practice to make them available to everyone, for example as part of the main content.
+It may also be possible to reduce unecessary complexity in your images, and make them easier to understand for everyone.

+It is also good practice to refer to and summarize more complex images from the accompanying text.
+For example, a reference like “The following graph shows that visitors were lost in the first quarter, but the numbers recovered in the second quarter” helps to point out the relevant information that the image is intended to present.

 ## Image containing substantial information
 {:.ex}

-This bar chart of website visitor statistics has the short description “Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3”, provided through the `alt` attribute of the image.
+In this example, a bar chart of website visitor statistics has the short description “Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3”, provided through the `alt` attribute of the image.
 The long description provides detailed information, including scales, values, relationships and trends that are represented visually.
 For example, to point out the declining values for site 1, consistent values for site 2, and increasing values for site 3 that are encoded in the bar chart.
 The [longdesc approach](#providing-a-link-to-the-long-description-via-longdesc) used in the following example is described later in the section.

 {::nomarkdown}
 <%= sample_start %>